ameier38/andrewmeier.dev/posts/2020-02-29-personal-cluster.md

 you need to run, it can really add up.

 For production services you can justify the cost as you are (hopefully :pray:) getting paid by the customers who are using those services.
-For development, running an cluster to just to test things is harder to justify for those who control the wallet.
-But what if you could run a cluster for free :thinking:?
+For development or for learning, paying for a cluster to just to test things is harder to justify.
+But what if you could run a cluster for free[^1] :thinking:?
-We were in this position at work and a colleague had a good idea of turning all of our old laptops that are just sitting around into Ubuntu servers and running our own development cluster.
-Since it would just be a development environment we would not worry too much about it going down, and we would save around $300 a month on our AWS bill.

 With great tools like [k3s](https://github.com/rancher/k3s) and [k3sup](https://github.com/alexellis/k3sup), creating your own Kubernetes cluster is easier than ever.
-The rest of this post will describe the process for converting old computers into Ubuntu servers, setting up secure SSH, installing required tools, and creating the Kubernetes cluster.
+In this post will cover:
+1. Setting up servers (in this case a few Raspberry Pis),
+2. Setting up secure SSH to connect to the servers,
+3. Installing required tools for creating the Kubernetes cluster,
+4. Creating the Kubernetes cluster,
+5.

 ## Materials
 - Computers (preferably PC) with at least 2GB available on hard drive.